Setting up a common production flow

 - Limited to role: Editor-in-Chief

 - Meaning: Editors-in-Chief are the only ones who schedule or publish content items.
-Also, they can create new versions of content in case it needs to be revised in the future, or unpublish in case it's no longer needed and can be archived.
+Also, they can create new versions of content whenever it needs to be revised in the future, or unpublish if it's no longer needed and can be archived.

 After you're done with configuration, your content workflow might look like this (depending on the colors you choose):